Cromewell/ChatBot/README.md

 After a command:
 - "timer hh:mm:ss" a timer is set. hh stands for hours, mm for minutes, ss for seconds.
 For example "timer 00:00:10" will ring after 10 seconds
+- "google search string" opens the default browser and searches for the following string -> in this case it would google for "search string"